nvincenthill/Improve-Your-Workflow/Part 1/PART1.md

 Developers that view the mechanical act of programming as difficult/cumbersome/tedious write less code, lower quality code, and are less likely to refactor working solutions to improve quality or maintainability.

+**This is guide is about making the process of developing easy (and more fun)**

 ## Improve your productivity through automation

+Automate anything you can as per the time-savings graph below.
+Extensions like Prettier and others (see Part 2) cost less than a minute to configure and provide hours if not days of time savings.

+**Low effort high impact tips**

+- [ ] Add aliases to your .gitconfig to expedite routine version control processes

+- [ ] Write npm scripts to automate development/build/deployment processes

+- [ ] Write shell scripts to automate complex but static command sequences (docker, etc.)

+- [ ] Master your operating system and tooling (see Part 2)

 ![Improve your productivity](https://imgs.xkcd.com/comics/is_it_worth_the_time.png)

 ## Type fast code faster

 There are two types of developers - those who touch type and those who don't.

 Prior to starting Hack Reactor I spent 36 hours of deliberate practice to improve my typing speed- the physical bottleneck to programming.

 Hanjoon types at 140 wpm - what's your excuse?